nisaChampagne/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 o(n^3)
 o(n^2)

+-only 1 loop of iterations
+-n^3 but gets n^2 update everytime.
-n^3 but runs n^2 everytime.the rate of growth would be just o(n)
+-the rate of growth would be just: o(n) linear time
-linear time